Mixture of Finite Mixtures Model for Basket Trial: Bayesian Inference

-We first discussion the inference on cluster assignment parameter $\bm{z}$.
-The posterior mean or median of $\bm{z}$ is not suitable.
-Dahl's method \citep{dahl2006model} provides a remedy for posterior inference of the clustering configurations~$\bm{z}$.
-It chooses the iteration in the posterior sample that optimizes a least squares criterion as the estimate for $\bm{z}$.
-We firstly define an $n \times n$ membership matrix
+Another important task for our proposed method is the inference of MCMC results.
+We first discuss the inference on the cluster assignment parameter $\bm{z}$.
+The standard posterior mean or median of $\bm{z}$ is not suitable due to the well-known ``label switching" problem in Bayesian mixture models, where the arbitrary indexing of clusters makes direct averaging of labels meaningless.

+Dahl's method \citep{dahl2006model} provides a robust remedy for the posterior inference of the clustering configurations~$\bm{z}$.
+It chooses the iteration in the posterior sample that optimizes a least-squares criterion as the final estimate for $\bm{z}$.
+We first define an $N \times N$ membership matrix for a given MCMC draw:

-where $1(\cdot)$ is the identical function.
-The $(i,j)$-th element of membership matrix is~1 if the $i$-th and $j$-th observations belong to the same component (or have the same baseline intensity); it is~0 otherwise.
-For the MCMC samples, we calculate the $B^{(i)}$ for $i$-th iterations.
-And then calculate the element-wise mean of the membership matrices $\bar{B} = \frac{1}{L} \sum_{l=1}^{L} {B}^{(l)}$, where the summation is element-wise.
-Finally, we identify the most \emph{close} posterior draw as the one that is closest to $\bar{B}$ with respect to the element-wise Euclidean distance $\sum_{i=1}^{n} \sum_{j=1}^{n} (B^{(l)}(i,j) - \bar{B}(i,j))^{2}$ among the retained $l = 1,\ldots,L$ posterior draws.
-The posterior estimates of cluster memberships $z_1,\ldots,z_n$ can be summarized based on the draw identified by Dahl's method.
+where $1(\cdot)$ is the indicator function.
+The $(i,j)$-th element of the membership matrix is $1$ if the $i$-th and $j$-th observations belong to the same component; it is $0$ otherwise.
+For the MCMC samples, we calculate $B^{(l)}$ for the $l$-th iteration.
+Then, we calculate the element-wise mean of the membership matrices $\bar{B} = \frac{1}{L} \sum_{l=1}^{L} {B}^{(l)}$, which represents the pairwise posterior probability that two cohorts are co-clustered.

+Finally, we identify the most \emph{representative} posterior draw as the one whose membership matrix is closest to $\bar{B}$ with respect to the element-wise Euclidean distance:

+The posterior estimates of the cluster memberships $z_1,\ldots,z_N$ are directly extracted from this optimal draw $l$ identified by Dahl's method.
+This guarantees that the final clustering estimate is an actual, valid partition generated by the model.

-Within each cluster, the cohort specific parameter $\theta_j$'s will be summarized by posterior mean and the Bayesian estimate for response rate $p_j$ will be directly from solving the equation in \eqref{eq:basket_BHM}.
+Within each cluster identified by step one, the cohort-specific parameter $\theta_j$'s will be summarized by their posterior means.
+The Bayesian estimate for the cohort response rate $p_j$ will then be directly obtained by solving the inverse-logit equation defined in \eqref{eq:basket_BHM}.